mariodosreis/tai/README.md

 install.packages("tAI")
 ~~~

-Alternatively, (assumming you have the devtools package installed) you can also install it from GitHub:
+Alternatively, (assumming you have the devtools package installed) you can also install tAI from GitHub:

 ~~~R
 devtools::install_github("mariodosreis/tai")